openedx/docs.openedx.org/source/developers/how-tos/ongoing-maintainers-tasks.rst

 Responding to Issues
 ********************

-Issues may come in the form of bug reports or feature requests, in any case, the issues should be **"triaged" within a week of receipt**.
-This does not mean agreeing to the request in the issue or fixing it.
-But simply acknowledging it and scheduling time to respond to the requests in a timely manner.
+Issues may come in the form of bug reports or feature requests.
+In any case, the issues should be **"triaged" within a week of receipt**.
+This does not mean agreeing to the request in the issue or fixing it, but simply acknowledging it and scheduling time to respond to the requests in a timely manner.
 Sometimes the issues will require further discussion but if you see issues that you are unlikely to resolve, it is better to provide that feedback quickly rather than leaving the issue open and unanswered.

 Responding to PRs
 *****************